TomPace101/nanopore_diffusion/notes.md

 The data folder has lots of junk now.
 Particularly in debug.

-_TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata For that matter, putting the geometry definition name in mesh metadata might be nice.
+_TODO_ add number of dimensions to geometry definition file, and from there to mesh metadata For that matter, putting the geometry definition name in mesh metadata might be nice.

 _TODO_ switch to ruamel.yaml, and update the wiki

-_TOOD_ zipping large data sets may need to come under control of doit Or should it be available in the simulator?
-What if we're not using doit?
-The trouble is it's a command-line thing, not python.

 _TODO_ time-selection wrapper for datasteps (see below)